Author Guidelines

 5 Typography and Proper Naming Conventions

 Authors are requested to use Book Type font for the entire manuscript.
 Special attention should be paid to the spelling of proper names of people should be written as the original.
 Indonesian names like Soeharto should be written so even though EYD (Ejaan Yang Disempurnakan) rules demand Suharto.
 However, place names must follow the latest spelling settings.
 In Bahasa Indonesia, Jambi should be used instead of Djambi or Surabaya instead of Soerabaja.
+Non-Indonesian words in Bahasa Indonesia article and non-English words in English article must be italicized.
+At the first use in the article, non-Bahasa Indonesia and non-English words must be enclosed with their meanings.

 6 Figures, Tables, Maps, and Visual Materials If the manuscript includes figures, tables, or maps, these should be uploaded as separate electronic files, numbered consecutively, and explicitly referred to within the main text.
 The actual figures and tables should not be embedded directly within the manuscript file.
 Authors should clearly indicate the desired placement of each figure or table within the text.
 All visual elements must be submitted as high-resolution source files with appropriate captions and sources.